 During the fall, The Hamptons can also expect cooler temperatures than the North Fork, especially during the night.
 Otherwise, both forks have the benefit of enjoying a fall season consisting of a lot of sunshine and normal amounts of precipitation.
 The ocean effect, which alters the climates of both the North and South Fork is considerably reduced west of Riverhead, where the island widens.
-The petitioner states that it is this reason along with the increased blending of soil series, which would keep either fork from being considered part of a larger Long Island appellation.
+It is this reason along with the increased blending of soil series, which would keep either fork from being considered part of a larger Long Island appellation.

-According to the petitioner, although the amount of sunshine and rainfall can have an effect on the length of the growing season, the single most important factor is the number of days between the spring and fall frosts.
+Although the amount of sunshine and rainfall can have an effect on the length of the growing season, the single most important factor is the number of days between the spring and fall frosts.
 In data taken from the Riverhead Station on the North Fork and from the Bridgehampton Station in The Hamptons (South Fork), there are definite differences in the frost dates for both forks.
 During the 6-year period from 1978-1983 the number of days between frosts, or the length of the growing season averaged 195 days on the North Fork and 182 days in The Hamptons.
-During those years there were anywhere from 1 to over 3 weeks less time for the growing season in The Hamptons as compared to the North Fork.
+During those years there were anywhere from 1 to over 3 weeks less time for the growing season in The Hamptons as compared to the North

-The petitioner claims that this is a very significant difference.
-When this data is further examined, it was seen that this difference occurs mostly between the dates of the last spring frost.
+When this data is further examined, it is seen that this difference occurs mostly between the dates of the last spring frost.
 The average last frost in The Hamptons is usually around April 23rd, while that on the North Fork occurs around the beginning of April.
 This spring difference is much greater than the difference between the first fall frosts, which usually occur during the end of October to the beginning of November on both forks.
 This supports the fact that the growing season gets off to a slower start in The Hamptons.

-The use of heat summation or "Growing Degree Days" is also another standard for determining climatic differences in grape-growing areas.
-Heat-summation is a standard developed by the University of California at Davis, and it is the measurement of the mean monthly temperatures of a single area, above 50° F The importance of heat summation above 50° F (10° C.) as a factor in grape quality has been indicated by Koblet and Zwicky (1965) and also by Amerine and Winkler (1944).
-The University of Californía broke down various areas in California into 5 climatic regions.
-They are as described as follows:
+The use of heat summation of "Growing Degree Days" is also another standard for determining climatic differences in grape-growing areas.
+Heat-summation is a standard developed by the University of California at Davis, and it is the measurement of the mean monthly temperatures of a single area, above 50° F. The average number of degree days for the North Fork (at Riverhead) and The Hamptons (at Bridgehampton) are as follows: